LcTools Product Description

 Show horizontal and vertical reference lines to indicate the location and duration of the phase folded signal.

-Select the signal detection method (QuickFind or BLS).
+Select the signal detection method -- QuickFind or BLS.

-Select the minimum and maximum number of instances per signal.
+Select the number of instances per signal.

 Set the target signal direction -- down for dips or up for peaks.